SSA Supporting Tools & Audit Guidance

 Australian Government Business Support on environmental management.

-1. ISO 14001 Environmental Management System Certificate OR
+1. Provide a current ISO 14001 Environmental Management System Certificate OR

-- Specific and measurable KPI's for the identified environmental impacts
+- Specific and measurable KPI's for all medium to high environmental risks that are identified

 - Measurement of progress against KPI's and implement corrective actions